austinhuang0131/austinhuang0131.github.io/minecraft.md

 ### Cash & Economy
 You get 100 in-game cash on join.
 You can get more cash by [voting](#vote-for-us).

-Currently, more economic infrastructure are in the works.
-We do have a market (at Rainbow metro station, north of Spawn) operating at limited capacity.
+We do have a market at Rainbow metro station, north of Spawn.
 You can ask `austinhuang` for a stall.

 ### Staff